Developer(s) – Respawn Entertainment

 Gameplay – 3/10

 In a lot of ways, I can best describe this game as a middle finger to anyone who bought an Xbox One around the times of its launch.
-It was game eagerly anticipated for years, but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single player campaign mode; players having to instead contend with an online multiplayer campaign mode.
-Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top what they paid for the game.
+It was game eagerly anticipated for years but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single-player campaign mode; players having to instead contend with an online multiplayer campaign mode.
+Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top of what they paid for the game.

 Controls – 10/10